Roll Out Solar Array: Applications

 The second pair of iROSA assemblies were installed later with one of them on the P4 Truss.
 Astronauts Akihiko Hoshide and Mark Vande Hei of Expedition 65 were slated to carry out the preceding bracket installation on 24 August 2021.
 It was postponed to September after Vande Hei encountered "minor medical issues".
 He was replaced by Thomas Pesquet.
 The spacewalk began on 12 September 2021 and lasted 6 hours and 45 minutes.
 The second pair of arrays were launched aboard SpaceX CRS-26 on 26 November 2022.
 On 3 December 2022, Expedition 68 crew members Josh Cassada and Frank Rubio began a spacewalk to install the arrays at their final locations, at the 3A power channel and mast can on the S4 segment, and the 4A power channel and mast can on the P4 segment.
 They completed the installation on 22 December.

 The third pair of arrays were launched aboard SpaceX CRS-28 on 5 June 2023.
 On 9 June 2023, Expedition 69 crew members Stephen Bowen and Warren Hoburg began a spacewalk to install the arrays at their final locations, at the 1A power channel and mast can on the S4 segment, and at the 1B power channel and mast can on the S6 segment.
 They completed the installation on 15 June.

-The last pair of iROSAs, the seventh and eighth, are planned to be installed on the 2A and 3B power channels on the P4 and S6 truss segments in 2025.
+The last pair of iROSAs, the seventh and eighth, are planned to be installed on the 2A and 3B power channels on the P4 and S6 truss segments in fall 2026.
+Installing the 2A channel's iROSA bracket was carried out by Jessica Meir and Christopher Williams of Expedition 74 on 18 March 2026.